Europe 1990: Reunification of Germany

 15 Jan 1990 End of Communism in Bulgaria▲

 In November 1989, moderate Communists within the Bulgarian government ousted long-time State Council Chairman Todor Zhivkov, replacing him with his foreign minister and rival Petar Mladenov.
 Following Mladenov's announcement to the public, on 15 January 1990 the National Assembly officially ended single-party rule by the Communists and in April the Bulgarian Communist Party was renamed as the Bulgarian Socialist Party (BSP).
 Following the BSP’s victory in elections in June, the People’s Republic of Bulgaria formally became the Republic of Bulgaria in November.

 2–4 Aug 1990 Invasion of Kuwait▲

 To finance the 1980-88 war against Iran, Iraq had borrowed heavily from the Emirate of Kuwait, and in 1989 lobbied to have its debt to that country forgiven.
-Kuwait's refusal to forgive the debt—coupled with Iraqi allegations of Kuwaiti economic warfare and slant-drilling for oil across their shared border—prompted Iraq to invade Kuwait on 2 August 1990.
+Kuwait's refusal to forgive the debt—coupled with Iraqi allegations of Kuwaiti economic warfare and slant-drilling for oil across their shared border—prompted Iraq to invade on 2 August 1990.
 In a little over two days of fighting, Iraqi forces overwhelmed the Kuwaiti army and occupied the country.
 Under Iraqi control, Kuwait became a short-lived republic before accepting annexation by Iraq on the 28th.

 The German Democratic Republic (East Germany) acceded to the Federal Republic of Germany (until this point often called West Germany), forming a reunited Germany.
 The capital of the Federal Republic was moved from Bonn to Berlin, although its government and membership in international organizations remained unchanged.
 The historical East German states of Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, and Thuringia were re-established as German states.